Published: 17. April 2021 updated: 17. November 2024

 When the American Revolution broke out in 1775, he was commissioned a captain in the Pennsylvania militia, then later as captain of a company that was part of General George Washington’s Corps of Rangers.

-Obermayer’s house and community were under constant threat of attack, particularly by hostile Native Americans.
-Because the Overmire home had thick walls for protection, it made for a solid defensive structure and was affectionately known to the locals as “The Overmire Fort“.
+Obermayer’s house and community were under constant threat of attack, particularly by Native Americans.
+Because the Overmire home had thick walls for protection, it made for a solid defensive structure and was known as “The Overmire Fort“.

 Henriette Catharine Groß (Call)